-The amount you are paid for your electricity is determined by a number of factors, including the state or territory you live in, your current utility company and electricity plan.
+The amount you are paid for your electricity is determined by a number of factors.
+This includes the area you live in, your current utility company and electricity plan.
 During your first on-site consultation a SolarHub consultant will look at your most recent electricity bill to determine how much you can expect to be paid.
 The following table can be used as an initial guide:

 |State||Utility Company offering highest rate||Residential Customer Rate||Business Customer Rate||Arrangement|